Lake Peigneur, near the Gulf of Mexico, was at one time a small freshwater lake. Under 11-feet deep, it was a popular fishing and recreation spot.

-At under 11 feet deep, Lake Peigneur was a popular fishing and recreation spot.
-However, on the morning of November 20, 1980, all of that changed when one of the largest man-made maelstroms in history flushed the lake, barges, big-rig trucks, houses, 65 acres of surrounding land and a Texaco oil rig down an enormous vortex.
+That all changed on the morning of November 20, 1980, when one of the largest man-made maelstroms in history flushed the lake, barges, big-rig trucks, houses, 65 acres of surrounding land, and a Texaco oil rig into an enormous vortex.

-Early that morning the Wison Brothers drilling crew knew something was amiss when their 14” drill bit became stuck and the entire platform shook.
-What they didn’t know was that they had mistakenly drilled through the ceiling of the long-established Diamond Crystal salt mine below.
-Wisely, they abandoned the structure and once safely on shore, watched in horror as their entire 150 foot rig sank like a magic trick into the shallow lake.
-Meanwhile, hundreds of feet below, the 55 salt mine workers were scrambling to escape as water poured into the mine.
-Miraculously there were no fatalities or serious human injuries that day thanks to well-rehearsed evacuation procedures.
-Several dogs were not so lucky.
+Early that morning, the Wilson Brothers’ drilling crew knew that something was amiss when their 14” drill bit became stuck and the entire platform shook.
+What they didn’t know was that they had mistakenly drilled through the ceiling of the Diamond Crystal salt mine below.
+Wisely, they abandoned the structure and fled to the shore, where they watched in horror as their entire 150-foot rig sank into the once-shallow lake.
+Meanwhile, hundreds of feet below, 55 salt mine workers were scrambling to escape as water poured into the mine.
+Miraculously, there were no fatalities or serious human injuries that day thanks to well-rehearsed evacuation procedures.

-The damage from the all-consuming whirlpool was catastrophic and is still present today.
-The freshwater lake became permanently salinated with devastating effects on the ecosystem as brackish water from Delcambre Canal and Vermilion Bay poured in via a newly formed 50-ft. waterfall and compressed air from the mine shafts created 400-foot geysers.
+The damage from the all-consuming whirlpool was catastrophic.
+The freshwater lake became permanently salinated as brackish water from Delcambre Canal and Vermilion Bay poured in, forming a temporary 50-foot waterfall.
+Meanwhile, compressed air from the mine shafts created 400-foot geysers.